faradayio/numbers/_posts/2011-06-14-stream_parser_with_ragel_and_ruby.markdown

     There are lots of great ideas here.
     You just have to look closely

-**You can use Ragel for that.** Because of how Ragel works, you can even make a stream parser that reads in one chunk at a time instead of the whole file at once, allowing you to keep memory usage constant.
 As I show in my [ragel_ruby_examples](https://github.com/seamusabshere/ruby_ragel_examples) tests, you could even read the stream 1 byte at a time.

 Here's the Ragel part: